-Years before singer-songwriter Brandi Carlile got her flowers now through a huge 2018 Grammy awards haul and her involvement with Tanya Tucker and The Highwomen, she reigned atop the folk-rock world alongside longtime bandmates Phil Hanseroth and Tim Hanseroth.
+Years before singer-songwriter Brandi Carlile got her flowers now through a huge 2018 Grammy awards haul and her involvement with Tanya Tucker and The Highwomen (a supergroup with Maren Morris, Amanda Shires and Natalie Hemby), she reigned atop the folk-rock world alongside longtime twin bandmates Phil Hanseroth and Tim Hanseroth.

-Her six studio albums, from the 2005 debut that brought us "What Can I Say" and "Throw It All Away" to her Dave Cobb and Shooter Jennings produced 2018 opus By the Way, I Forgive You, gifted fans with the following 10 songs and dozens of other examples of the Seattle-based artist's songwriting acumen.
+Her seven studio albums --including the 2005 debut that brought us "Throw It All Away" and her Dave Cobb and Shooter Jennings-produced 2018 opus By the Way, I Forgive You-- gifted fans with the following 12 songs and dozens of other examples of the Seattle-based artist's songwriting acumen.

-As always seems to happen with top 10 lists, some great songs didn't make the cut, with snubs including "The Things I Regret,""That Wasn't Me," "Mainstream Kid," "Heart's Content," "A Promise to Keep," "The Mother" "Hard Way Home," early-career cut "Turpentine" and other fan favorites.
+As always seems to happen with lists, several truly great songs didn't make the cut, with snubs including "The Things I Regret," "Looking Out," "That Wasn't Me," "Heart's Content," "A Promise to Keep," "The Mother" "Hard Way Home," early-career cut "Turpentine" and other fan favorites.
 No two Carlile playlists will completely be the same, which is one of the rewards of following such a well-rounded talent.

 With all of that said, here's Wide Open Country's top 12 Brandi Carlile songs.